The honey show guide:

 Should be made about 3 or 4 days before the show.
 Check jars and lids.
 Look at honey for clarity.
 Ideally you should have a bright crystal clear honey.
 Cloudiness in honey may be due to excess pollen at extraction, or minute air bubbles in a honey which as not been adequately ripened (allowed to settle after extraction), or heated after bottling (60-65C for 1 hour).
 Finally check for clarity and foreign material with a strong light such as a torch under and through the jar.
 Multiple fine bubbles can sometimes be cleared by careful heating, but beware of overheating.
 Minute particles of debris can be extracted with a fine straw.
 Skim from the surface any excess of bubbles or froth.
 Clean the threads carefully with a clean cloth and finish with a fresh lid.

-Usually classified as either light, medium, or dark in colour.
+Honey is usually classified as either light, medium, or dark in colour.
 To ensure the honey is in the correct class the judge will check colour against grading glasses.
 These are available on the day so if you are not sure which class to put your honey into ask someone to help then your jar can be checked against these standards.

 Granulated or Creamed honey